-The Group also has several internal rules governing various matters, such as the Procedure for conflicts of interest and related-party transactions with directors, significant shareholders and senior management of the Group and the Protocol for handling news and rumours.
+The Group also has several internal rules governing various matters, such as the Conflicts of Interest Policy and the Rules for the treatment of restricted information.

 The Group has developed a criminal prevention plan where effective controls have been implemented and potential offences have been detailed, and a crime prevention manual has been drawn up.
 In this regard, the Compliance Officer reports directly to the Board of Directors, on a regular basis, on the degree of compliance with the internal regulatory compliance function.
 In this sense, and in compliance with the provisions of the Group's governance rules, the Group's Compliance Officer fosters a culture of compliance, transparency, ethics, and internal control in all areas, with the commitment of senior management, and promotes the effective supervision of the Group's non-financial risks, with an emphasis on the prevention of criminal risks.